Archive for the ‘Uncategorized’ is_category>

 • What stands between today and that future vision?
 What do you need to learn, try, explore or ask for?

-I encourage people to revisit this regularly — not just when applying for jobs.
+I encourage people to revisit this regularly – not just when applying for jobs.
 It brings insight, confidence and direction.
-It helps clarify what’s next, but also what matters.
+It helps clarify what’s next but also, and more importanly, what matters most to you.

 The Ripples of Motivational Fit